-The Skye police force eventually stand down, but one pimply, young, nervous-looking, string bean recruit – with his uniform wearing him – is stationed on bull duty for the day.
+The Skye police force eventually stand down, but one pimply, nervous-looking, string-bean recruit – looking like his uniform is wearing him – is stationed on bull duty for the day.
 The fat old unimpressed bull and the thin awkward adolescent, with his prominent bobbing adam’s apple, look rather an odd double act together, stood in the middle of the road.